PeculiarVentures/pvpkcs11/README.md

 ## Approach
 - Each implementation will be compiled into one library, pvpkcs11.dll/.so that will be exposed via it's own slot.
-- Certificate store operations will be exposed via CKO_X509 only Generate, Destroy, and Clone will be supported.
+- Certificate store operations will be exposed via CKO_X509 only C_CreateObject, C_DestroyObject, C_CloneObject will be supported.
 - Certificate requests will be stored via CKO_DATA and if the underlying store supports storage of requests that will be used.
 - AES keys will only be supported as session objects.
 - RSA keys, ECDSA keys, X509 certificates, and PKCS10's can be persisted.